 Theatre phone: 323-290-2386 DCA phone: 213-202-5500

 The foundation was built to support a later thirteen story addition, which never materialized.
-The auditorium, as can be seen even from the exterior, is a huge oval in shape.
-The ceiling murals by Anthony Heinsbergen were lit by cove lighting in concentric rings.
+The auditorium, as can be seen even from the plans, is a huge oval in shape.
+The ceiling murals by Anthony Heinsbergen were lit by neon cove lighting in concentric rings.
 Perhaps the most famous feature of the theatre was an electric eye drinking fountain that came on automatically as you leaned over to take a drink.

 There was originally no stagehouse but one has been added as part of the 2019-2023 phase of the renovations.
-For a film-only house, there was a surprising depth behind the proscenium, about 18'.
+For a film-only house, there was a surprising depth behind the proscenium, about 20'.
 The stage was extended forward as a thrust in the years the theatre was in use for a variety of performances as the Vision Theatre.
 There was no basement in the original design.
 The only dressing room space was a small alcove downstage right and up adjacent to the projection booth, areas once used for offices and staff changing areas.

 History: The theatre was supposed to be leased by the Howard Hughes' venture called the Hughes-Franklin circuit.
 That circuit had been formed only at the tail end of 1930.
 But by mid-1931 it became apparent that the movie business was terrible and getting seriously worse.
 Hughes and his partner, former Fox West Coast head Harold B. Franklin, started liquidating their holdings.